chaofengqing/chao_lab/content/publication/report1/index.md

 ---

 This appendix formed part of the original submission and has been peer reviewed.
-The journal post it as supplied by the authors.
+The journal posted it as supplied by the authors.

 Supplement to: Alkema L, Chao F, You D, Pedersen J, Sawyer CC.
 National, regional, and global sex ratios of infant, child, and under-5 mortality and identification of countries